DavidMellul/DocxGlossaryGen/README.md

 ## Warning

-This projet has been made in a very short time and for a personal purpose, hence it does not provide :
+This project has been made in a very short time and for a personal purpose, hence it does not provide :
 - Full Microsoft Word customizing options
 - Null checks / File verifications / Value checks
 - Extensible settings file (**you can NOT add or remove a key-value pair, you can ONLY modify the existing ones**)